dibalokechanda/dibalokechanda.github.io/_posts/2024-03-06-Introduction-to-GLMs-and-GAMs.md

 Another common confusion about generalized linear models is the interpretation of link functions.
 Why do we even need a link function?
 There are several explanations for this.
 One explanation that seems the most intuitive to me is it makes $\mu(\mathbf{X})$ and $\mathbf{X}^{T}\beta$ compatible.

+You can find a nice summary of the distributions and link functions in [Wikipedia](https://en.wikipedia.org/wiki/Generalized_linear_model).